 - Affinity refers to the intensity of attraction between the antigen and antibody molecules.
 It is a function of the closeness of fit between an epitope and the paratope (antigen combining region of its antibody).

 At high antibody concentrations, the number of antibody binding sites may greatly exceed the number of epitopes present in the antigens.
-As a result, most antibodies bind antigen only univalently instead of multivalently.
-Antibodies that bind univalently can not cross-link one antigen to another.
+As a result, most antibodies bind antigen only univalent instead of multivalently.
+Antibodies that bind univalent can not cross-link one antigen to another.

-Prozone effects are readily diagnosed by performing the assay at a variety of antibody ( or antigen) concentration.
+Prozone effects are readily diagnosed by performing the assay at a variety of antibody ( or antigen) concentrations.
 As one dilutes to an optimum antibody concentration, one sees higher levels of agglutination.
-When using polyclonal antibodies incomplete antibodies also causes prozone effect.
+When using polyclonal antibodies incomplete antibodies also cause a prozone effect.